Documentation

 1. Note: Copyright sections, in particular, require proper spacing articulation.

 2. The table of contents may need manual articulation to separate elements.
-For instance, if a book has Part titles, a Conclusion or Epilogue listing may need to be composed as tocf to provide a space above it, thus showing it is a conclusion to the entire book and not just to a Part.
+For instance, if a book has Part titles, a Conclusion or Epilogue listing may need to be scribed as tocf to provide a space above it, thus showing it is a conclusion to the entire book and not just to a Part.

 3. Identify the sections of the book.
 Front matter includes: Introduction belonging to fm; List of Abbreviations; Publisher’s, Translator’s, and Editor’s Notes.
 Body includes: Introduction belonging to main text; Conclusion; Epilogue; Afterword.
 Back matter includes: Appendixes; Glossary; Bibliography/References.